brightsparklabs/appcli/README.md

 - Store your `docker-compose.yml`/`docker-compose.yml.j2` file in `resources/templates/baseline/`.
 - Configuration files (Jinja2 compatible templates or otherwise) can be stored in one of two locations:
-  - `resources/templates/baseline/` - for templates that usually don't change between instances of your application
+  - `resources/templates/baseline` - for templates which the end user **is not** expected to modify.
-  - `resources/templates/configurable/` - for templates that usually vary between instances
+  - `resources/templates/configurable` - for templates which the end user is expected to modify.
 - Define a container for your CLI application:

         # filename: Dockerfile